Additive Manufacturing (3D Printing) Sample Preparation

 AM materials often contain porosity from incomplete fusion, gas entrapment, or keyhole collapse.
 These pores can be:

-- Gas pores: Spherical, typically from trapped gas in powder
+- Gas pores: Small and spherical, typically from gas trapped in the powder or shielding atmosphere

 During preparation, these pores can trap abrasives, polishing compounds, or etchant, leading tocontamination and artifacts.
 Careful cleaning between steps is essential.